 \subsection{Dynamic Parameter Scaling for Efficient Multitask Learning}

-To address the second challenge in multitask planning---static resource allocation---we propose \textit{Dynamic Parameter Scaling (DPS)}.
-This strategy, illustrated in Figure~\ref{fig:design_space_b}, abandons the one-size-fits-all paradigm by dynamically coupling model capacity with learning progress.
-DPS operates on two synergistic principles: (1) \textit{adaptive task curation}, which focuses computational effort exclusively on unsolved tasks, and (2) \textit{progressive capacity expansion}, which injects new parameters only when needed.
-This combination creates a "curriculum of model complexity," directing resources precisely where they are most required.
-DPS employs dynamic, staged training to manage tasks and parameters. \begin{itemize}[leftmargin=*] \item \textbf{Task Curation:} Let $\mathcal{T} = \{\tau_i\}_{i=1}^{N}$ be the full set of tasks.
-A task $\tau_i$ is deemed "solved" once its performance metric, $\text{Metric}(\tau_i)$, surpasses a threshold $\varepsilon_i$.
-At any time $t$, we maintain an active set of unsolved tasks, $\mathcal{U}_t \subseteq \mathcal{T}$.
+To tackle the second challenge in multitask planning---static resource allocation---we propose \textit{Dynamic Parameter Scaling (DPS)}.
+As illustrated in Figure~\ref{fig:design_space_b}, this strategy departs from the conventional \textit{one-size-fits-all} paradigm by dynamically aligning model capacity with learning progress.
+DPS operates on two synergistic principles: (1) \textit{adaptive task curation}, which focuses computational effort exclusively on unsolved tasks, and (2) \textit{progressive capacity expansion}, which injects new parameters only when necessitated by task demands.
+This combination establishes a "curriculum of model complexity," directing resources precisely where they are most required.
+DPS employs dynamic, multi-stage training to manage tasks and parameters. \begin{itemize}[leftmargin=*] \item \textbf{Adaptive Task Curation:} Let $\mathcal{T} = \{\tau_i\}_{i=1}^{N}$ denote the full set of tasks.
+A task $\tau_i$ is deemed "solved" once its performance metric, $\text{Metric}(\tau_i)$, surpasses a predefined threshold $\varepsilon_i$.
+At any training step $t$, we maintain an active set of unsolved tasks, $\mathcal{U}_t \subseteq \mathcal{T}$.
 To maximize efficiency, both data collection and gradient updates are performed \textit{only} for tasks within $\mathcal{U}_t$.
-Once solved, a task is removed from this set, ceasing all computational overhead associated with it.
+Once solved, a task is removed from this active set, thereby ceasing all computational overhead associated with it.